Company1TDDC88-2024/RBI/Proxy/README.md

 ## Setup

 The first thing needed is to install all the packages which are used by the Proxy.
-This is done by running this command in the terminal while instead the Proxy directory (/Proxy).
+This is done by running this command in the terminal while inside of the Proxy directory (/Proxy).

 ```bash
 pip install